 “We have worked hard to upskill licensed real estate agents through continuing professional development and support.
-We’re also proud of settled.govt.nz, the website we created that gives consumers independent information and guidance to help them navigate the complexities of buying and selling property.
+We’re also proud of settled.govt.nz(external link), the website we created that gives consumers independent information and guidance to help them navigate the complexities of buying and selling property.

 “The huge reduction in complaints, and the fact that less than one per cent (0.85 %) of these complaints resulted in a finding of misconduct or unsatisfactory conduct against a licensee shows that this work is having a positive result.”

 Lampen-Smith says new changes to the laws governing real estate transactions will further improve the experience for complainants.